Middle School U

 At Middle School U (MSU) students can develop their independence and discover what they are capable of through hands-on courses.
 MSU offers a welcoming and inclusive environment for students to build supportive relationships with peers and staff.

 Middle School U courses are designed to meet the needs of students who are entering grades 6-9 in Dane County.
 Students have the opportunity to develop skills and explore interests with hand-on courses.

 In the interest of safety and quality programming Middle School U staff are required to know the whereabouts of each student at all times.

 Instructor to student ratios are course specific and range from 1:6 to up to 1:16.
-In addition to the course instructor, the program is staffed by a program coordinator, lead youth leaders and youth leaders.
+In addition to the course instructor, the program is staffed by a program coordinator, assistant director and youth leaders.
 These staff members assist the instructors during course time and supervise the students during non-course time.

-At least one lead youth leader or program coordinator will be on site at all times.
+At least one assistant director or program coordinator will be on site at all times.
 Staff have been selected for their experience with and sincere interest in working with middle school age students.